 How many Uber drivers are there in the world?

-That’s because Lyft has around 700,000 in the US, and the US is Lyft’s only market.
 According to the annual Rideshare Guy survey, ⅔ of drivers drive for both Uber and Lyft.
-That means not every Lyft driver drives for Uber, and not every Uber driver drives for Lyft – but over half of drivers do drive for both.
+That means not every Lyft driver drives for Uber, and not every Uber driver drives for Lyft – but over half of the drivers drive for both.